 - Published articles about nutrition, training, supplements, and motivation

 - A supplement line free from proprietary blends & using research-proven ingredients

-Sean Nal is an enigma, and, aside from his Body Transformation Blueprint (and rogue reviews from satisfied athletes), there’s not much information about this mysterious bodybuilder anywhere.
+Sean Nal is an enigma, and aside from his Body Transformation Blueprint (plus rogue reviews from satisfied athletes), there’s not much information about this mysterious bodybuilder anywhere.

 But we do know that he’s a stern advocate for cutting fads and gimmicks from the bodybuilding community.
 And that he converted his once scrawny physique into a ripped powerhouse.

 Sean Nal’s impressive ripped physique certainly isn’t up for debate.
 His deep-cut muscles, bulging pecs, washboard abs, and popping deltoids are impossible to ignore or not respect.

 He covers the knowledge front too.
 Flip through Body Transformation Blueprint or read one of his online articles, and you’ll realize he’s as science-happy and gimmick-avoidant as he claims.